This post may contain affiliate links. Please read my Privacy Policy.

 Vegans get excited about this 3-ingredient vegan clotted cream recipe.
-This recipe has the same rich flavor and creamy texture as the traditional version.
-But unlike the original recipe, vegan clotted cream can be made in just a few minutes!
+It has the same rich flavor and creamy texture as the traditional version, but unlike the original recipe, vegan clotted cream can be made in just a few minutes!

 Clotted Cream